How to visit the Grotto at Capo Caccia (Alghero)

 The caves of Neptune are located in the natural park of Porto Conte within the promontory of Capo Caccia under the spur with entrance to the sea level.
 You can reach Capo Caccia in two ways.

-With the boat service Linea Grotte departing from the marina in the Alghero city centre
+With the boat service departing from the marina in the Alghero city centre

-The companies that provide the service by boat are Navisarda and Attilio Regolo both departing from the tourist port in the center of Alghero.
+The companies that provide the service by boat are Navisarda and Frecce delle Grotte both departing from the tourist port in the center of Alghero.
 It is necessary to buy two separate tickets: one for the boat and the other for the entry to the caves.

 from Alghero Port Tel. +39 368 3536824